hotsh8t/hotsh8t.github.io/_posts/5.ETC/2020-05-02-Basics of communication(1).md

 - Byte (B), Kilobyte (KB), Megabyte (MB), Gigabyte (GB), Terabyte (TB), Petabyte (PB), Exabyte (EB), Zettabyte (ZB), Yottabyte (YB)

 ## 3. Audio Digitization
-- From Graph(Audio waves)to Coordinates(t1,h1)(t,h2)....
+1).
+From Graph(Audio waves)to Coordinates(t1,h1)(t,h2)....<br>
-- Converting Samples to Bits
+2).
+Converting Samples to Bits <br>
 - Quantizing
     - Similar concept to pixelization in graphic digitization
 - Breaks wave into pieces, assigns a value in a particular range​
 - 8-bit range allows for 256 possible sample levels​
-    - More bits means greater detail, fewer bits means less detail​
-- Digital Encoding of Voice
+- More bits means greater detail, fewer bits means less detail​ 3).
+Digital Encoding of Voice <br>
 - Primarily used in retransmission devices
     - Uses pulse-code modulation (PCM)
 - The sampling theorem:  S=2F
     -If a signal is sampled at regular intervals of time and at a rate higher than twice the significant signal frequency, the samples contain all the information of the original signal.
 - 8000 samples/sec sufficient for 4000hz
+4).
+Sampling Theorem <br>
+- Voice Digitization: Sampling Digitizer (Audio Codec= Coder/Decoder)
+- Quality of sampling depends on
+    - no. of samples (intervals) (S)
+    - no. of levels in heights (H)
-- Sampling Theorem
+- Sampling theorem:
+for a signal with the highest frequency F, then S (samples per second) = 2 F
+- Data rate= Pulse-code modulation (PCM) for voice digitization: e.g., voice sampling (4000 Hz) with 256 levels?
+-  DS0 (Digital Signal 0: 8000 sample/second (baud) x 8 bits/sample = 64 Kbps, to carry a single digitized voice call.
+    - Multiplexing: DS1 = 24xDS0, DS3=28xDS1
+    - Copper Wires, T1 Line (AT&T) = 24 x DS-0 + 18 bits for framing = 1.544Mbps, T3= 45Mb
+    - Audio CD, ``RealAudio'', Internet telephone applications such as Skype

-- Codec
+5).
+Codec

-- Digital Voice Communication
+6).
+Digital Voice Communication
 ## 4. Video Digitization
 - Digitazation of Image(Graphics)
 - Bitmap